justin-napolitano/accord-headliner/index.md

 +++
-title =  "Honda Accord Headliner Redo" date = "2024-06-14"
+title =  "Justin-ify my headliner" date = "2024-06-14"
-description = "Redoing the headliner in an old Honda Accord" author = "Justin Napolitano" tags = ['automotive'] images = ["my-baby-2.jpg"]
+description = "Installing a suitable headliner" author = "Justin Napolitano" tags = ['automotive'] images = ["my-baby-2.jpg"]
 +++

-My beautiful 12 year old Honda
+My beautiful 12 year old Honda has a bad headliner.
+It was gross.
+I did not like it.

 ![my-baby](./photos/my-baby-2.jpg)